Why predictable Ridge Preservation starts with biology

 Choosing Materials for Long-Term Stability

-Before starting the surgical procedure, Dr. Sanchez explains the rationale behind her instrument and biomaterial selection.
-Importantly, her decisions are not based on convenience alone, but on how different materials support healing dynamics and long-term tissue stability.
+Before starting the surgical procedure, I always think carefully about instrument and biomaterial selection.
+For me, these decisions are not based on convenience alone, but on how different materials support healing dynamics and long-term tissue stability.

-In this case, she selected a xenograft approach using Geistlich Bio-Oss® Collagen due to the anticipated extended healing period associated with orthodontic treatment.
+In this particular case, I selected a xenograft approach using Geistlich Bio-Oss® Collagen because I anticipated an extended healing period associated with the patient’s orthodontic treatment.
+In situations like this, I look for a material that provides both turnover and long-term stability while supporting predictable healing over time.

-Dr. Sanchez also explains her decision to use Geistlich Mucograft® Seal instead of a traditional collagen membrane, highlighting its ability to maintain integrity more effectively in an exposed healing environment.
+I also chose Geistlich Mucograft® Seal instead of a traditional collagen membrane because, it maintains its integrity, as well as promote keratinized tissue formation more predictably in an exposed healing environment.

 Step 1: Atraumatic tooth extraction protects biology